-Complainants have the right to request to be active participants in cases in which their rights may have been violated through conversation with the administrator reviewing a case and through the community review board (CRB), [250], should a respondent choose that option.
-Rights for complainants specific to CRB hearings are listed in that section.
-Administrative hearings do not involve active participation by complainants during the meeting, however an administrator may choose to contact a complainant for further information in determining their findings.
-In all cases, a complainant has a right to a timely resolution and the right to appeal on appropriate grounds as explained in the appeals policy [259].
+Reporting Party have the right to request to be active participants in cases in which their rights may have been violated through conversation with the administator reviewing a case and through the community review board (CRB) [241], should a respondent choose that option.
+Rights for the reporting party specific to CRB hearings are listed in that section.
+Administrative hearings do not involve active participation by the reporting party during the meeting, however an administrator may choose to contact a reporting party for further information in determining their findings.
+In all cases, a complainant has a right to a timely resolution and the right to appeal on appropriate grounds as explained in the appeals policy [240].